 Pinch of Green Cardamom Powder

 - Put Saffron in 1 teaspoon lukewarm milk and press it with a pestle or spoon to extract its lovely colour.

-- Put chilled milk, thandai powder, sugar along with saffron milk in the blender and blend for 3 to 4 minutes.
+- Now add remaining chilled milk, honey/stevia powder and saffron milk in the blender and blend for 3 to 4 minutes.

 - Add ice cubes and Kewra/Rosewater and again blend it for 30 seconds or so.

 - Top with Cardamom powder (optional), slivered almonds and serve.

 - You can make Thandai in advance and chill in the refrigerator.
 But ensure to blend for few seconds before serving as the powder settles down and also to make it frothy.